 Charles has over 25 years of investment management experience.
 He is a cofounder of Findlay Park Investment Management, a US boutique asset management company that was established in 1997.
-He was deputy chief investment officer with responsibility joint for managing Findlay Park American Fund until his retirement from the firm in 2016.
+He was deputy investment chief officer with joint responsibility managing Findlay Park American Fund until his retirement from the firm in 2016.
 Before co-founding Findlay Park, Charles was an investment manager at Hill Samuel Asset Management and an analyst at Framlington Investment Management.
 He is a non-executive director of Polar Capital Technology Trust, Evenlode Investment Management, Findlay Park Investment Management and Spring Park Investments and a member of Salters' Management Company Limited.